dassarthak18/SobolBox/README.md

-# INNVerS (IACS Neural Networks Verification System)
+# NNVerT (Neural Networks Verification Tool)

 A tool for verification of ReLU neural network (for example, Acas-Xu) properties.

 ## Prerequisites

+Will change.

 1. **Python 3.7 or higher.**
 2. **Numpy.**